cparmet/blackjack-oop/README.md

 # blackjack
-Blackgame to get better at object-oriented programming
+Blackjack game to get better at object-oriented programming in Python.